fedi-e2ee/public-key-directory-specification/Specification.md

 #### GET api/history/view/:hash

 Purpose: View information about a specific protocol message.
-This will also return SigSum inclusion proofs and witness co-signatures.
+This will also return inclusion proofs and witness co-signatures.

 An HTTP 200 OK request will contain the following response fields: